Eccentric Binary Black Holes with Spin via the Direct Integration of the Post-Newtonian Equations of Motion: Introduction

 The regime of final inspiral to plunge and merger can only be modeled by numerical relativity~\cite{Pretorius:2005gq, Campanelli:2005dd, Baker:2005vv, Campanelli:2006uy, Campanelli:2006PhRvD, Campanelli:2007ew, Campanelli:2007apj, Lousto:2014ida, Lousto:2015uwa}.
 This does, however, provide us a unique opportunity to use the numerical relativity regime; we can stitch our PN evolution onto the beginning of NR simulations, and thus create a full waveform model for the binary using hybridization of waveforms~\cite{Campanelli:2009PhRvD..79h4010C, Ajith:2012tt}.

 This paper is organized as follows.
 Sec.~\ref{sec:PN_form} gives an overview of the PN EOMs for generic spins and eccentricities.
+Sec.~\ref{sec:ecc_spin_binaries} shows the power and flexibility of the EOM code, and demonstrates our main results with orbital and waveform quantities for some fiducial systems with eccentricity and spins.
 Sec.~\ref{sec:comp_T4_EOM} quantifies the comparisons of the EOM code with the Taylor T4 method, the initial conditions for quasi-circular orbits, including orbital frequency comparison, and waveform overlaps.
-Sec.~\ref{sec:ecc_spin_binaries} discuses an averaged eccentricity and an approximate GW frequency, and demonstrates the flexibility of the EOM code, with demonstrations of orbital and waveform quantities for some fiducial systems with eccentricity and spins.
 In Sec.~\ref{sec:generictest}, we discuss a simple test of orbital eccentricity by using the EOM.
 Sec.~\ref{sec:discussion} contains discussion, conclusions, and future work.

 Throughout this paper, we use the geometric unit system, where $c=G=1$, with the useful conversion factor $1 M_{\odot} = 1.477 \; {\rm{km}} = 4.926 \times 10^{-6} \; {\rm{s}}$, although we will keep some $1/c$ factors to count PN orders.